williamsaj1/williamsaj1.github.io/index.md

 [My Github Repository](https://github.com/williamsaj1/williamsaj1.github.io)

 **Project 4: Animating a Fight With a Giant Spider December 9:**
-For this project I rigged skinned and animated an advanced model.
+For this project I rigged, skinned and animated an advanced model.
 My idea was to have a prieviously used robot model fight a giant spider to show the animation of something with more than 2 legs and hope to have something interesting.

 I found a model of a spider on TurboSquid made by DAlex3D.
 I snapped the joints in the legs to the centerpoint of vertices at the bends in the model by snapping to the cluster created by them.
 This was useful when rigging a model I had not made myself.
 After getting a good skeleton for the spider, I just needed to paint the skin weights and animate.
 I looked at videos of spiders walking to see how their legs ussually move.
 I took some creative liberties when it came to how the spider attacked the blockman.